 Book of Mormon Scriptures Regarding Who Receives Revelation, and by What Process

 The Book of Mormon has much to say about revelation.
 One of the most inspiring, gratifying and encouraging messages therein is that revelation from God is available to all who sincerely seek it.
-Since the book’s message is directed to Christianity as a whole, no particular latter-day Christian denomination is indicated as preferred over the rest of them.
+The book’s message is directed to Christianity as a whole, so not surprisingly, it doesn’t indicate one particular latter-day Christian denomination is preferred over the rest of them.
 Therefore, no hint is provided within its pages that latter-day revelation is more available to leaders or members of the Church of Jesus Christ of Latter-day Saints than to those of any other faith.
 Nor does it permit the inference that God, in revealing previously unperceived truths to his children, discriminates between genders, or between those of high position within a church and those with less authority, prestige or prominence.
 Instead, the Book of Mormon makes plain that revelation, and the spirit of prophecy which often accompanies it, are not intended as a scarce commodity with the lion’s share reserved for a select few.
 In fact, quite the opposite is true; as Nephi said, the Lord truly gives “liberally to him that asketh” if he asks not amiss.
 (See 2 Nephi 4:35.)

 Jarom, a Book of Mormon writer who lived in a time of widespread evil much like our own, commented on the prevalence of revelation among those who remained righteous: “And there are many among us who have many revelations, for they are not all stiff-necked.
 And as many as are not stiffnecked and have faith, have communion with the Holy Spirit, which maketh manifest unto the children of men, according to their faith.”
 (See Jarom 1:4; emphasis added.)
 The same was true in the time of Nephi and his brother Lehi, who were the father and uncle, respectively, of the “third” Nephi.
 According to Mormon, those two men and “many of their brethren, which knew concerning the true points of doctrine, having many revelations daily… did preach unto the people…” (See Helaman 11:23)